-Eventually, the scientific community agreed upon the Curie, which is defined as the quantity of radon in equilibrium with 1g of radium.
-This standard was then used to propose the electrostatic unit, which is defined as that quantity of x-radiation which liberates by ionization 1 electrostatic unit of electricity per cubic centimeter of air under normal conditions of temperature and pressure.
-Later, in 1914, William Duane defined the dose, which is the intensity of radiation multiplied by the time in seconds to the exposure to the radiation beam.
-These standards set the stage for a variety of devices that were to prove instrumental in keeping members of the medical profession safe, and later those in the nuclear industry.
+Eventually, the scientific community agreed upon the Curie, defined as the quantity of radon in equilibrium with 1g of radium.
+This standard was then used to propose the electrostatic unit, defined as that quantity of x-radiation that liberates by ionization one electrostatic unit of electricity per cubic centimeter of air under normal temperature and pressure conditions.
+Later, in 1914, William Duane defined the dose as the intensity of radiation multiplied by the time in seconds to the exposure to the radiation beam.
+These standards set the stage for various devices that were to prove instrumental in keeping members of the medical profession safe, and later those in the nuclear industry.

 Modern dosimetry takes several forms.
 As technology has developed, the monitoring schemes used for radiation workers have also changed over time.

-This setup allows a current to be run through the wire which results in release of the electrostatic charge stored within the impurities.
+This setup allows a current to be run through the wire, releasing the electrostatic charge stored within the impurities.
 By doing this procedure in a darkened photomultiplier tube, a slight luminescence of the crystal can be observed and recorded.
-The intensity and duration of luminescence is used to create a chart which can be directly correlated to amount of gamma ray exposure the crystal has undergone.
-Through extrapolation, this yields the radiation exposure the wearer of the thermos-luminescent dosimeter has undergone.
+The intensity and duration of luminescence are used to create a chart that can be directly correlated to the amount of gamma-ray exposure the crystal has undergone.
+Extrapolation yields the radiation exposure the wearer of the thermos-luminescent dosimeter has undergone.

 In an accident dosimeter, the indium foil undergoes transmutation when struck by a fast neutron.
-The amount of transmutation of the foil can be correlated to an approximate level of fast neutron exposure.
-Similarly, boron pellets are used to register the amount of thermal neutron exposure personnel have undergone.
-Boron is chosen as it can typically absorb 6 thermal neutrons before becoming unstable.
+The foil's transmutation can be correlated to an approximate level of fast neutron exposure.
+Similarly, boron pellets register the amount of thermal neutron exposure personnel have undergone.
+Boron is chosen because it can absorb six thermal neutrons before becoming unstable.
 By measuring the accident dosimeters around a criticality accident, forensic analysis can help reconstruct details of the explosion when other methods would fail.

 These simple dosimeters are composed of a quartz reed placed against a scale and coupled to an electrode set that runs throughout the length of the dosimeter.
-A small electrostatic charge is applied to make the reed align with the zero exposure spot on the chart.
+A small electrostatic charge is applied to align the reed with the chart's zero exposure spot.
 As radiation is received, the ionization the electrodes receive will lower the electrostatic charge level of the reed.
 This causes the reed to deflect less and less.
 As a result, the indicated exposure level will rise.
-Quartz reed dosimeters are prone to error from parallax error, moisture contamination, bumping, and charge decay.
+Quartz reed dosimeters are prone to errors from parallax error, moisture contamination, bumping, and charge decay.
 Because of this, they are gradually being phased out for electronic personal dosimeters.